-A new Half-Life is on its way, and it is set to revolutionise VR gaming.
+The next Half-Life game is on its way (much sooner than you think), and from what we have seen of it, it is set to revolutionise VR gaming.

-Here’s we cover everything about the VR prequel, ranging from the release date to the system requirements.
+Here we cover everything about the VR experience, but we just received some news on the release date and system requirements.

 Look away now console fans, there's nothing confirmed for you - Alyx seems, for the immediate future anyway, a PC exclusive.

 And you won't need a monster rig to run it.

 Half-Life: Alyx system requirements

 The Index itself demands for 8 GB RAM and a GTX 970 at minimum.